forcedotcom/salesforcedx-vscode/docs/articles/user-guide/org-development-model.md

 ## The Manifest (`package.xml`) File

 If you are connected to a sandbox, DE org, or Trailhead Playground, the easiest way to retrieve all the metadata you want to work with from your org is by using a `package.xml` file.
-If you don’t already have one, create a `package.xml` file in the `manifests` directory.
+If you don’t already have one, update the provided file, or create a `package.xml` file in the `manifests` directory.

 Add the various metadata types you want to retrieve to this file.
 For information about the `package.xml` file, see in [Sample package.xml Manifest Files](https://developer.salesforce.com/docs/atlas.en-us.api_meta.meta/api_meta/manifest_samples.htm) in the _Metadata API Developer Guide_.

-After you [retrieve your source](#retrieve-source), your project structure will look something like this.
+After you [retrieve your source](#retrieve-source), your project structure looks something like this.

 ```text
 your-app